Table of Contents

 Profit= Number of Contracts Bought or Sold X (Tick Movement X Tick Value)

-Every currency contract has a unique tick value; if you want to know more about it, you can visit the official website of different exchanges like the Chicago Mercantile Exchange.
+Every currency contract has a unique tick value; if you want to know more about it, you can visit the official websites of different exchanges, like the Chicago Mercantile Exchange.

 The World of Margins

-For understanding currency futures, margins play a prominent role.
-Margins here are very different from the margins in the stock or the other financial markets.
+Margins play a prominent role in understanding currency futures.
+These margins are very different from those in stocks or other financial markets.

 In other financial markets, the margin is associated with the leverage given to traders for trading in large quantities based on their portfolio values.
-But in currency futures, margins refer to the fact that a trader has to deposit a certain amount as initial margin before trading the contract.
-These margins defer to each broker though the minimum margin requirements are set by the exchange.
+However, in currency futures, margins refer to a trader depositing a certain amount as an initial margin before trading the contract.
+These margins defer to each broker, though the exchange sets the minimum margin requirements.

-The margin is required by the brokers to offset losses if any.
+Brokers require a margin to offset losses.
 Thus, the margin is not a cost but a necessity.
-The margin is available for traders once the trade ends or expires and can be used again.
+Once a trade ends or expires, the margin is available for traders and can be used again.

 Which are the Popular Sets of Currency Futures?

-Popular currency contracts offered by the largest currency futures exchange- Chicago Mercantile Exchange are as followed.
+Popular currency contracts offered by the largest currency futures exchange- the Chicago Mercantile Exchange, are as follows.

-These are just the popular currency pairs; there are many combinations of currencies being traded on the futures market.
+These are just the popular currency pairs; many combinations of currencies are traded on the futures market.

 Futures Forex Trading

-The forex market is the largest financial market in the world with an average daily trading volume amounting to 6.6 trillion U.S. dollars.
+The forex market is the largest financial market in the world, with an average daily trading volume of U.S. dollars.
 There are numerous instruments to trade in this market, so much so that there is no bar on imagination.
-One such instrument is derivative security named Forex Futures.
-It is noted that forex futures trading negotiates with a massive volume of 112 billion U.S dollars in a day.
-This article would help you understand the world of forex futures and how to trade forex futures.
+One such instrument is a derivative security named Forex Futures.
+It is noted that forex futures trading negotiates with a massive volume of 112 billion U.S. dollars in a day.
+This article will help you understand the world of forex futures and how to trade forex futures.
 So, let’s dive into it!

 What are Forex Futures Contracts?

-Just like a normal futures contract, a forex futures contract is a standardized agreement between a buyer and seller to buy or sell a currency pair at a predetermined date, time, and size.
-This contract is popular across various forex exchange markets.
-Forex futures contracts are publicly traded unlike forex forward, which means that forex futures trading is regulated, non-customizable in terms of size and settlement, and guaranteed for credit loss by a clearinghouse that acts as an intermediary.
+Like a standard futures contract, a forex futures contract is a standardized agreement between a buyer and seller to buy or sell a currency pair at a predetermined date, time, and size.
+This contract is widespread across various forex exchange markets.
+Unlike forex forwards, Forex futures contracts are publicly traded, which means that forex futures trading is regulated, non-customizable in size and settlement, and guaranteed for credit loss by a clearinghouse acting as an intermediary.

-The clearinghouse here assures that the process of maintaining and converting daily profit and loss of traders into real cash by crediting or debiting their trading accounts with that amount daily.
+The clearinghouse here assures the process of maintaining and converting traders’ daily profit and loss into real cash by crediting or debiting their trading accounts with that amount daily.
 This process is also known as “Mark to Market.”
 This process considers the average of the last few trades to arrive at a settlement price for the day.
-This settlement price is then used for calculating profit or loss for the day.
+This settlement price is then used to calculate the day’s profit or loss.

 Forex Futures Trading Requires Margins

-All the forex futures clearinghouses need a certain amount deposited by the traders as security, which is known as margin.
+All the forex futures clearinghouses need a certain amount deposited by the traders as security, known as margin.
 When we talk about margin in the general sense, it is given to traders based on their portfolio value as a loan to trade higher volumes in the stock market, but that’s not the case with the forex futures market.
-Here, if you want to trade, you have to deposit the initial amount to meet the minimum margin requirement.
+If you want to trade, you must deposit the initial amount to meet the minimum margin requirement.

-The margin indicates that both the parties involved in the trade have the faith and intention to fulfill their contract formalities.
+The margin indicates that both parties involved in the trade have the faith and intention to fulfill their contract formalities.
 There is no case of borrowing in forex futures trading.
-One of the key points about the margin in forex futures trading is that it requires way less amount as margin compared to the stock market.
+One of the key points about the margin in forex futures trading is that it requires a much lower amount compared to the stock market.
 It is even less than 10% for the forex futures market.

-All the forex futures traders have to ensure that they meet the minimum margin requirements.
-After daily mark to market procedures, traders are required to have a predefined amount in their account as margin known as the maintenance margin.
-If a supposed loss occurs, and if the margin amount goes down the maintenance margin, a margin call is given to the trader.
-The margin call is to ask the trader to deposit money into his/her trading account to bring the margin amount back to the required initial amount.
+All forex futures traders must ensure they meet the minimum margin requirements.
+After daily mark-to-market procedures, traders must have a predefined amount in their account as the maintenance margin.
+If a supposed loss occurs and the margin amount goes down the maintenance margin, a margin call is given to the trader.
+The margin call asks the trader to deposit money into their trading account to return the margin amount to the required initial amount.

-For example, Lisa is a forex futures trader, and she has purchased a futures contract that has the initial margin requirement of $5, the maintenance margin is $4.50.
+For example, Lisa is a forex futures trader.
+She has purchased a futures contract with an initial margin requirement of $5 and a maintenance margin of $4.50.
 Now, if her contact loses 1 dollar on a given date, her margin account would reach $4, which is lower than the maintenance margin requirement.
-So, she would receive a margin call to deposit the money to bring the margin value up back to $5; she would have to deposit $1.
+So, she would receive a margin call to deposit the money to bring the margin value back to $5; she would have to deposit $1.

-If her loss would be any amount but not more than $0.49, she would not get any margin call as she would still have met the maintenance margin requirements which is kept at $4.50.
-You can find more such examples on various types of contracts from the official website of the Chicago Mercantile Exchange.
+If her loss was any amount but not more than $0.49, she would not get a margin call as she would still have met the maintenance margin requirements, which are kept at $4.50.
+You can find more such examples of various types of contracts on the official website of the Chicago Mercantile Exchange.

 Forex Futures Exchanges

-Forex futures are a popular derivative instrument and are traded on all the exchanges across the globe, though, the award for the most popular exchange goes to Chicago Mercantile Exchange (CME) as it records the daily highest volume for outstanding futures contracts.
-In 2013, the total number of contracts traded on CME was at 3.16 billion.
-After CME, on the second and third numbers come The Intercontinental Exchange and Eurex respectively with the total contract numbering 2807.97 billion and 2190.55 billion in 2013.
+Forex futures are a popular derivative instrument traded on all global exchanges.
+However, the most popular exchange award goes to the Chicago Mercantile Exchange (CME), as it records the daily highest volume of outstanding futures contracts.
+In 2013, the total number of contracts traded on CME was 3.16 billion.
+After CME, the second and third numbers came from the Intercontinental Exchange and Eurex, respectively, with the total contract numbering 2807.97 billion and 2190.55 billion in 2013.

-Trading forex futures is not a challenge as it can be traded on an open out-cry system like through floor traders on an exchange or even by electronic mediums like a computer device and the internet just like online trading.
-With the digitalization, the open outcry system is being replaced with online trading.
+Trading forex futures is not a challenge as it can be traded on an open out-cry system, such as through floor traders on an exchange or even by electronic mediums like a computer device and the Internet, just like online trading.
+With digitalization, the open out-cry system is being replaced with online trading.
 The beginning of this new era has already led to the phase-out of the out-cry system on the European exchanges.

 The Tick and the Specifications of Contracts

-Forex futures trading is standardized, and as a result, all the contracts are standardized by the exchanges.
-There are a few characteristics of forex futures trading that sets it apart from other contracts.
+Forex futures trading is standardized, so all the contracts are standardized by the exchanges.
+A few characteristics of forex futures trading set it apart from other contracts.
 For example, CAD/USD futures contracts are literally delivered physically to the buyer on the date of settlement.
-They are standardized with the size of 1,00,000 Canadian dollars and are traded for a period of 20 months based around the quarterly cycle of March.
+They are standardized at 1,00,000 Canadian dollars and traded for 20 months based on the quarterly cycle of March.

 Now, if a short seller takes a CHF/USD contract with the size of 1,25,000 Swiss Francs, here the tick size is $0.0001 for an increase in Swiss Franc, so if the price of the contract increases to 0.2250 from 0.2210, the short seller would lose $50 per contract.

-The realm of forex futures markets is vibrant as it also includes mini-contracts for traders wanting to trade in smaller contract sizes.
-For mini-contracts, a trader gets the standardized contract size getting half.
-There are E-Minis contracts as well, in which the contract size is 1/10th of the actual contract size.
+The realm of forex futures markets is vibrant as it also does mini-contracts for traders wanting to trade in smaller minor acts.
+For mini-contracts, a trader gets the standardized contract size in half.
+There are also E-Minis contracts, in which the contract size is 1/10th of the actual contract size.

-These features provide new traders or traders not being able to afford larger contracts with the opportunity to trade in the forex futures markets.
-These contracts have lower margin requirements and are traded 23 hours a day and from Monday to Friday across the world.
+These features provide new traders or traders who cannot afford larger contracts with the opportunity to trade in the forex futures markets.
+These contracts have lower margin requirements and are traded 23 hours a day from Monday to Friday worldwide.

 What are the Different Uses of Forex Futures?

-There are primarily two types of usage for forex futures: (i) Hedging (ii) Trading and Speculating.
+There are primarily two types of usage for forex futures: (i) Hedging and (ii) Trading and Speculating.

 Hedging